NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Find concepts by search term (restrict by concept status)

 Run the gradle command in the terminal to find concepts matching a search term within a specified terminology and restrict the search results by concept status of "Retired_Concept".
 This example uses paging to get only the first 5 results.

-`./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointApiTest.searchFilterByConceptStatusTest`
+`./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointsApiTest.searchFilterByConceptStatusTest`

 ```
 [Test worker] INFO gov.nih.nci.evs.api.SearchEndpointApiTest - Get search results from NCIT for term =  respiratory, concept status = Retired_Concept